azmozaffari/StableDiffusion/README.md

 To address the prompting challenge, instead of describing the scene by the text (prompt), I want to use a sample scene image as a description.
 Here, ControlNet cannot be a good choice as we need to re-train the model for new given style images.

 I have added a guidance gradient term to the denoising process of SD.
-Like the classifier-free guidance approach, that the captioned image is used as a guide for the denoising process, I have used a noised input image as a guide for the only 5 beginning denoising steps.
+Like the classifier-free guidance approach, that the captioned image is used as a guide for the denoising process, I have used a noised input image as a guide for the only 5 beginning denoising steps with the declining weight.
 The weights of these two guidance terms are considered as the hyperparameters.

-This project is for those who find prompting a chore!

 Given the sample scene image and prompting shortly like DARA&SARA doll, I am capable of creating new images with the theme of the given scene image.